+This article will cover my Hotel Metropole review and other luxury options with deals.
 This review was part of a complimentary trip with Geneva Tourism Board in July.
 You can read my guide to Geneva here.

 Hotel Metropole Location

 For me, the location was perfect, right in the heart of everything.
 It is opposite the lake with great views and close to the shopping area, old town, boat cruises and lakeside gardens.
 It is also well situated for public transport with the no 10 bus leaving from almost outside direct to the airport and a tram stop a couple of minutes away too.